PavanRangani/docs/docs/prd/philanthropy/payment.md

 - Records are sorted in descending order of Scheduled Date in both group
 - Shows - when any value is not available
 - On hover shows vertmore action menu at right side on the row.
-  - Vermore actions: Edit Payment, Make Payment, Delete
+  - Vertmore actions: Edit Payment, Make Payment, Delete
   - Make Payment action won't be available for payment with status `Paid`
   - For Multi year Grant Delete action will be disabled.
 See this [Delete Payment](./payment#delete-payment)